openlawteam/docs/docs/integration-framework/README.md

 ##### Identity

-OpenLaw Integration Framework identifies external services by their Public Ethereum Address, the reason for that is that every response returned by the external service must be [signed](#data-authenticity) using Elliptic Curve Digital Signature Algorithm [(ECDSA)](https://en.wikipedia.org/wiki/Elliptic_Curve_Digital_Signature_Algorithm). so OpenLaw VM can verify if the response was provided by the expected server implementation.
-In addition to that, it gives us the ability to spin up an audit process in which all requests and responses are stored in Ethereum Blockchain, so anyone is able to verify the communication between OpenLaw and external services.
+The Integration Framework identifies external services by their Public Ethereum Address.
+The reason for that is that every response returned by the external service must be [signed](#data-authenticity) using Elliptic Curve Digital Signature Algorithm [(ECDSA)](https://en.wikipedia.org/wiki/Elliptic_Curve_Digital_Signature_Algorithm) so OpenLaw VM can verify if the response was provided by the expected server implementation.
+In addition to that, it gives us the ability to spin up an audit process in which all requests and responses are stored in the Ethereum Blockchain, so anyone is able to verify the communication between OpenLaw and external services.

 ##### Markup Interface